rusenask/mirage/docs/pages/api.rst

 Blacklist a host URL
 ====================

-To stop a virtual stubo host being used perform the following:
+To stop a virtual mirage host being used perform the following:

 .. code-block:: javascript